Archibald Thorburn

 Archibald Thorburn FZS (31 May 1860 in Lasswade, Midlothian – 9 October 1935 in Hascombe, Surrey) was a Scottish artist who specialised in wildlife, painting mostly in watercolour.
-He explored Scotland to sketch birds in the wild, his favourite haunt being the Forest of Gaick near Kingussie in Invernesshire.
-His widely reproduced images of British wildlife, with their evocative and dramatic backgrounds, are enjoyed as much today as they were by naturalists a century ago.
+He explored Scotland to sketch birds in the wild, his favourite haunt being the Forest of Gaick near Kingussie in Inverness-shire.
+His images of British wildlife were set in front of dramatic backgrounds and were widely reproduced.